 The Potential and Perils of Election Prediction Using Social Media Sources (with Federico Nanni).
 Invited presentation to Connected Life 2016, Oxford Internet Institute, University of Oxford.

-#JezWeCan?
+This blog post, in an abridged form, has been republished at the LSE's Politics and Policy blog here. #JezWeCan?
 It's a laughable comparison, of course: the engrossing election of 2008 which brought the United States its first African-American president, at the expense of its first female one, propelled by the power of hope, change, and… Continue reading Welcome to Britain’s First Ever Prime Ministerial Primary

 In a talk I gave at the Data Power conference in Sheffield a couple of weeks ago, I posed the following thought experiment: what if Mark Zuckerberg woke up feeling like Rupert Murdoch?
 For decades it's been accepted - if seldom celebrated - that Murdoch's red-tops command serious influence over the British electorate.
 Not for nothing,… Continue reading What’s at the end of Facebook’s rainbow?